shatasundara/thebearjew.github.io/index.md

 <br>

-I'm a student, and a programmer - but not a student-programer.
+I'm a student and a programmer.

 Right now I'm working with Python and JavaScript (Node, SocketIO) for a slew of personal projects (still love iOS/*[[Objective-C alloc] init]* though).
 I prefer simple, thoughful, code and designs where possible - never make it too cluttered.